Dripdrop12/ipardalis/content/blog/ambilobe-panther-chameleons-usa/index.md

 The big question we will have to answer in our Ambilobe breeding projects is whether we breed for pure haplogroup 3 animals or accept these adjacent populations as part of the Ambilobe local form.
 We are leaning towards the purist argument (haplogroup 3 is the true local form), but we haven't finished testing everything and there are still a number of open questions there.
 It might mean we have to keep those neon yellows (haplogroup 5) off by themselves and call them Diego Suarez as an ode to the time before Ambilobe hit the scene, when all bright yellow Panther Chameleons from the northwest were labelled that way.
 That actually might be fun.

 ## Ambilobe on Google
-To illustrate my point about the phenotypic diversity in Ambilobe, let's Google "Ambilobe Panther Chameleon for sale" like we did in the previous article with Ambanja:
+To illustrate my point about the phenotypic diversity in Ambilobe, let's Google "Ambilobe Panther Chameleon for sale" like we did in the previous article with Ambanja and compare it to the Ambilobe/Picasso data from earlier in this article:

 <img src="/img/banners/ambilobe_google.jpg" alt="Results from Googling 'Ambilobe Panther Chameleon for sale'" width=100% />
 <figcaption>Results from Googling 'Ambilobe Panther Chameleon for sale'</figcaption>